 At the end of May, Symphony Nova Scotia announced its upcoming fall season—the fullest programming slate the organization has put together since the pandemic.
-It's chock-full of the sort of stuff that makes classical music lovers excited, but here's a handful of gigs we're already clicking "add to cart" on tickets for.
+It's chock-full of the sort of stuff that makes classical music lovers excited, but here's a handful of gigs we're already clicking marking our calendars for.

 -Marc-André Hamelin playing Grieg